zzonyo/trust-docs-test/source/index.html.md

 ### 15、Added Cross Margin Mode Place A Batch Of Orders

-  - Interface Name：[cross margin mode]Place A Batch Of Orders
+  - Interface Name：[Cross]Place A Batch Of Orders

   - Interface Type：private